Hedonysym/deck_jockey/README.md

 other decks to play around with.

 for now this game will only require python and bash, idk how this is gonna go fully yet.

+upon running main:
+- opens a prompt for player name and decklist
+- creates a deck object of the proper list and applys it to the player
+- runs the game

+the game:
+- each turn shows current production level and increments max resource
+- draws to fill handsize 5
+- activates any loops and decrements thir counts
+- lists hand and waits for input
+- after turn is passed checks to see if production is 10 or more, ends the game and displays final turn count or goes to next turn

+player actions:
+- show hand - lists hand
+- show {card} - displays card text of selected card
+- play {card} - plays card of appropriate action
+    - operator - prompts an applicable card
+    - loop - prompts an applicable card and appends itself and the card it loops to looper
+    - command - activates with any modifiers applied
+- trash {card} - discards a card without playing
+- quit